Liquid Mobile Guide to: Medical Weight Management

 What should I report before taking this medicine?

-Your Liquid Mobile care team should be notified of any of the following conditions:
+Your Liquid Mobile care team should be notified of any of the following conditions and you should consult with your primary care team if you have a history of any of these contra-indications

 Please note this list may not include all potential contraindications or precautions related to taking Semaglutide or Tirzepatide.
 Please consult your primary care physician or pharmacist for a list of all contraindications and precautions.